standrewsdigital/digital-pattern-library/src/docs/colours.md

 ## St Andrews Colours

 These are the University of St Andrews colours for the web.
-Click on a color to see the corresponding CSS code.
+See below for the RGB and Hex codes for each colour.

 ## Palettes

-Our palettes are collections of brand colours that we use together to form the palette for a website.
+Our palettes are collections of brand colours that we use together to form the colour scheme for a website.
 Constraining our design to a few colours helps give a consistent, professional appearance.
 Please see the below palettes to see how these colours are used together.

 * [Primary palette](palette/primary.html) {{> palette_swatch primary_palette.primary }}{{> palette_swatch primary_palette.secondary }}{{> palette_swatch primary_palette.tertiary1 }}{{> palette_swatch primary_palette.tertiary2 }}{{> palette_swatch primary_palette.tertiary3 }}
 * [Study palette](palette/study.html) {{> palette_swatch study_palette.primary }}{{> palette_swatch study_palette.secondary }}{{> palette_swatch study_palette.tertiary1 }}{{> palette_swatch study_palette.tertiary2 }}